We're going to be talking about, we're going to be talking about Julian Assange.

 But for now, I think he'll be safe for at least another two, three years.

-Or they're gonna try.
+Or they're going to try.

 But sitting back, watching this, it makes the most sense for the U.S. government to move this way.